GRANITE : a Byzantine-Resilient Dynamic Gossip Learning Framework: Evaluation

 \subsection{Evaluation Environment}

 The gossiping logic of \system is implemented using Gossipy, a Gossip Learning Python {library\footnote{\url{https://github.com/makgyver/gossipy/}}}.
 We extend Gossipy to dynamic graphs and adversarial settings.
 Model training and experimentation are conducted using PyTorch~\cite{imambi2021pytorch}.
 Experiments were executed on an 11th Gen Intel® Core™ i9-11950H CPU at 2.60GHz with an NVIDIA RTX A5000 Mobile GPU.
-We make our code publicly available for reproducibility {purposes\footnote{\url{https://anonymous.4open.science/r/Granite-Byzantine-Resilient-Dynamic-Gossip-Learning-Framework-4886/}}}.